-Now that we’ve covered what you may study in forensic psychology programs, let’s discuss the roles and responsibilities of forensic psychologists.
+Now that we’ve covered what you may study in forensic psychology programs, including Online Forensic Psychology Degree programs, let’s discuss the roles and responsibilities of forensic psychologists.
 Forensic psychologists are licensed psychologists who specialize in applying psychological theories and knowledge to criminal and civil legal matters.
 Exact responsibilities will vary depending on your position and employers, but some of the daily tasks you may perform as a forensic psychologist include:

 - Assisting with jury selection

 - Performing mental state examinations of criminal defendants

 - Working on personal injury or family law cases<

 - Performing social science research that pertains to criminality/law

 - Working on mediation/dispute resolution cases

 Do I need certification to practice as a forensic psychologist?